FranxYao/franxyao.github.io/index.md

 ### Personal

 * I come from a river town in Hunan Province, southwest China.
 Like the one in Peter Hessler's [_River Town_](http://www.goodreads.com/book/show/94053.River_Town).
-* If not choosing CS as my major, I might choose business or literature.
 * My favorite poet it Li Bai.